processing/processing-pi-website/content/tutorial/camera/index.md

 ```

 Don't stop there.
 Play with the other filters and see which one you like the most!
-Now that you're getting comfortable with using built-in filters, let's continue with a project that will take advantage of GL Video class and will use pixel analysis operations of Processing.
+Now that you're getting comfortable with using built-in filters, let's continue with a project that will take advantage of the `GLCapture` class and will use pixel analysis operations of Processing.

 ## Live Histogram Viewer